 The so-called "Digital Revolution" is having a deep impact on work in the globalised world.
-The hybridisation between human cognitive skills and computational and AI capabilities of machines increasingly sets the pace for the world economy and its dynamics.
+Hybridisation between human cognitive skills and the computational and AI capabilities of machines increasingly sets the pace for the world economy and its dynamics.

-This transformation affords many new opportunities, but at the same time leaves open numerous questions, such as the need to redefine and reinterpret the working practices – a re-thinking process that urges the application of the humanistic culture to the new scenarios for technological development.
+This transformation affords many new opportunities, but at the same time leaves numerous questions open, such as the need to redefine and reinterpret the working practices – a re-thinking process that urges the application of the humanistic culture to new scenarios for technological development.

-The first-level Professional Master programme in Digital Philosophy fits perfectly into this context.
-Based on a philosophical approach, it aims at training professional figures able to:
+The first-level Professional Master's programme in Digital Philosophy fits perfectly into this context.
+Based on a philosophical approach, it is aimed at training professional figures who are able to:

-The course is aimed at graduates and professionals with a humanistic, psychologic or economic background, as well as practictioners in the field of communication.
+The course is aimed at graduates and professionals with a humanistic, psychological or economic background, as well as practictioners in the field of communication.